vhforbes/fem-c-workshop/README.md

 Any of these operating systems should have everything you need already installed.

-To verify this, run the following command in a terminal:
+To verify this, clone this repository, then run the following terminal command in the root directory where you checked out the repo:

 ```
 gcc -o verify verify.c && ./verify